At a glance

-- Competitive advantage and how to leverage it for sustainable success
+- Understand competitive advantage and how to leverage it for sustainable success

-- Developing your capability to influence and manage board relations
+- Develop your capability to influence and manage board relations

-- The value of corporate, social and community responsibility.
+- Recognise the value of corporate, social and community responsibility

 Informed by Henley's extensive global research, the programme empowers you to diagnose and respond to your board's specific challenges.